 “We have a strong instinct to belong to small groups defined by clear purpose and understanding –‘tribes.’
 This tribal connection has been largely lost in modern society, but regaining it may be the key to our psychological survival.” – Sebastian Junger, journalist, author, and filmmaker

 Our gang used to be our salvation.
 Our relationships to ourselves are vital to our thriving but not the rugged individualism many cultures espouse.
-We cannot fully divorce our individual mental/emotional/spiritual health from our involvement, or lack thereof, with a tribe and community.
+We cannot fully divorce our individual mental/emotional/spiritual health from our involvement, or lack thereof, with a community.
 When we share with others, we are more connected.
 Throughout history and entombed in mythology, it has been a human imperative to pass down stories, to connect.
-The point is not to be absorbed by one’s communities and tribes without focusing on a relationship with ourselves, too.
+The point is not to be absorbed by one’s communities without focusing on a relationship with ourselves, too.
 As courage, vulnerability, shame, and empathy researcher and author Brené Brown said, “A deep sense of love and belonging is an irreducible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

 - A 2010 analysis at Berkeley of 148 studies linked stronger social ties to a 50 percent reduction in mortality rates – likely due to reduced stress and having resources to rely upon.